 This advanced grammar course prepares students to focus on accuracy, fluency and use of grammar structures in context.
 Review of the structures taught in the Intermediate levels.
 There is a special focus on complex sentences.
 Emphasis is placed on grammar skills such as coherence, transitions, and control of tense shifts.

-This course helps students identify their own errors and weaknesses, develop strategies to correct them in order to increase accuracy and fluency.
-A variety of authentic materials and homeworks assigments are employed in the course.
+This course helps students identify their own errors and weaknesses, and develop strategies to correct them in order to increase accuracy and fluency.
+A variety of authentic materials and homeworks assigments will be provided.